redfrogred/demo/NOTES.md

 This is where I am at with this project...

-LEFT OFF ( version "1.0.ape.5" )
+LEFT OFF ( version "1.0.ape.6" )
-* tweaked and simplified logging...
+* got webview working...

 NEXT
 * log page tweaks
     + wire clear()
     + wire scroll to bottom
-    + fix formatting (do dangle doesn't happen on debug page)

 FUTURE
 * bypass startpage (and go to hint, status, or onboarding page)